SRMJEEE 2026 Preparation Tips: Check Important Books, Tips and Complete Preparation Strategy

 • English and Aptitude.

-Students must concentrate on the most important parts of each section to ensure at least the qualifying marks.
-Here are some SRMJEEE 2026 Preparation Tips for each section as recommended by Toppers and Experts.
+Students must concentrate on most important parts of each section to score at least qualifying marks.
+Here are some SRMJEEE 2026 Preparation Tips for each section.

 Tips for SRMJEEE 2026 Physics Preparation

-• The first step in preparation is to go over the entire syllabus and make a list of all the important chapters that must be covered for the exam
+• Prepare over entire syllabus and make a list of all important chapters that must be covered

-• One of the most important topics for which candidates must properly prepare is modern physics
+• One of the most important topics for which students must properly prepare is modern physics

 • Optics is the next topic, and it is one of the most popular.
 Huygens's principle is an important aspect of optics

-• Prepare by reading HC Verma's The Concept of Physics, according to experts
+• Prepare refering to reading HC Verma's The Concept of Physics, according to experts

 • Gravitation, Mechanics, Current Electricity, Magnetics, and Waves receive the most marks